 A: There are hundreds of eligible expenses, from bandages to flu shots.
-See optumbank.com/qualifiedexpenses for an interactive list.
+See optum.com/qualifiedexpenses for an interactive list.

-Q: Can I change my FSA election mid-year?
+Q: Can I change my FSA election midyear?

-A: Certain qualifying events may allow employees to increase or decrease their election or begin or cease participation in a plan.
+A: Certain events may allow employees to increase or decrease their election or begin or cease participation in a plan.
 Common qualifying events include marriage, divorce, birth, death or a change in the cost of dependent care.

 The adjustment to the election must be consistent with the event.
-For example, an increase in the cost of day care would not allow you to decrease your election (although, if the increase made the cost of care unaffordable, one could justify no longer participating in the plan).
+For example, an increase in the cost of day care would not allow you to decrease your election.